Taoiseach: Overview

-Under the Constitution of Ireland, the Taoiseach is nominated by a simple majority of the voting members of Dáil Éireann.
-The Taoiseach is then formally appointed to office by the President, who is required to appoint whomever the Dáil designates, without the option of declining to make the appointment.
-For this reason, the Taoiseach may informally be said to have been "elected" by Dáil Éireann.
+Under the Constitution of Ireland, the taoiseach is nominated by a simple majority of the voting members of Dáil Éireann from among the lower house's members.
+The taoiseach is then formally appointed to office by the president, who is required to appoint whomever the Dáil designates, without the option of declining to make the appointment.
+For this reason, the taoiseach may informally be said to have been "elected by Dáil Éireann".

-If the Taoiseach loses the support of a majority in Dáil Éireann, they are not automatically removed from office.
-Instead, they are compelled either to resign or to persuade the President to dissolve the Dáil and call new elections.
-If the President "in his absolute discretion" refuses to grant a dissolution, this effectively forces the Taoiseach to resign.
-To date, no President has ever refused a dissolution, although the option to exercise this prerogative arose in 1944 and 1994, and twice in 1982.
-The Taoiseach may lose the support of Dáil Éireann by the passage of a vote of no confidence, or implicitly, through the failure of a vote of confidence.
+If the taoiseach loses the support of a majority in Dáil Éireann, they are not automatically removed from office.
+Instead, they are compelled either to resign or call a general election.
+If the president "in his absolute discretion" refuses to grant the election, this effectively forces the taoiseach to resign.
+To date, no president has ever refused a dissolution, although the option to exercise this prerogative arose in 1944 and 1994, and twice in 1982.
+The taoiseach may lose the support of Dáil Éireann by the passage of a vote of no confidence, or implicitly, through the failure of a vote of confidence.
 Alternatively, the Dáil may refuse supply.
 (Note: The Dáil refused supply in January 1982, when the then Fine Gael–Labour Party coalition government of Garret FitzGerald lost a vote on the budget.)
-In the event of the Taoiseach's resignation, they continue to exercise the duties and functions of office until the appointment of a successor.
+In the event of a resignation, the taoiseach continues to exercise the duties and functions of office until the appointment of a successor.

-The Taoiseach nominates the remaining members of the Government, who are then, with the consent of the Dáil, appointed by the President.
-The Taoiseach may advise the President to dismiss cabinet ministers from office; the President does not have discretion on accepting such advice.
-The Taoiseach is also responsible for appointing eleven members of the sixty members of the upper house of parliament, the Seanad.
+The taoiseach nominates the remaining members of the government, who are then, with the consent of the Dáil, appointed by the president.
+The taoiseach may advise the president to dismiss cabinet ministers from office; the president does not have discretion on accepting such advice.
+The taoiseach is also responsible for appointing eleven members of the sixty members of the upper house of parliament, the Seanad.

-The Department of the Taoiseach is the government department which supports and advises the Taoiseach in carrying out his or her various duties.
-The Taoiseach is assisted by one or more Ministers of State at the Department of the Taoiseach, one of whom is the Government Chief Whip.
+The Department of the Taoiseach is the government department which supports and advises the taoiseach in carrying out their various duties.
+The taoiseach is assisted by one or more ministers of State at the Department of the Taoiseach, one of whom is the government chief whip.

 Salary

-The Taoiseach's salary is €248,773, as of 1 March 2025.
+The taoiseach's salary is €248,773, as of 2025.

-The Taoiseach's salary was cut from €214,187 to €200,000 when Enda Kenny took office in 2011 before being cut further to €185,350 under the Haddington Road Agreement in 2013.
+The taoiseach's salary was cut from €214,187 to €200,000 when Enda Kenny took office in 2011 before being cut further to €185,350 under the Haddington Road Agreement in 2013.

-A proposed increase of €38,000 in 2007 was deferred when Brian Cowen became Taoiseach and in October 2008, the government announced a 10% salary cut for all ministers, including the Taoiseach.
-However this was a voluntary cut and the salaries remained nominally the same with both ministers and Taoiseach essentially refusing 10% of their salary.
+A proposed increase of €38,000 in 2007 was deferred when Brian Cowen became taoiseach and in October 2008, the government announced a 10% salary cut for all ministers, including the taoiseach.
+However this was a voluntary cut and the salaries remained nominally the same with both ministers and taoiseach essentially refusing 10% of their salary.
 This caused controversy in December 2009 when a salary cut of 20% was based on the higher figure before the refused amount was deducted.
-The Taoiseach is also allowed an additional €118,981 in annual expenses.
+The taoiseach is also allowed an additional €134,148 in annual expenses, as of 1 August 2025.